antibland/better-do-it/docs/curl-tasks.md

 Use these commands to interact with the Tasks API during development and production debugging.
 Ensure you are signed in on the same origin as `BASE`.

 Tip: Copy the exact Cookie header from your browser DevTools → Application/Storage → Cookies.
-Include both cookies in one string (semicolon-separated): `next-auth.session-token` and `better-do-it.session_token`.
+Use the `better-do-it.session_token` cookie.

 ## 0) Set environment variables